It is called ringworm because the itchy, red rash has a ring-like appearance. However, ringworm is nothing to do with worms.

 - Ringworm is caused by a fungus that eats keratin, a protein found in skin, hair, and nails.

 - Children under 15 are particularly susceptible to ringworm.

 Treatment depends on the type of ringworm:

 The most common treatments for scalp ringworm are oral antifungals (tablets).
 However, the choice of medication will depend on the type of fungi involved.

-Terbinafine (Lamisil) - side effects are normally mild and do not last long; they may include diarrhea and nausea.
+Terbinafine (Lamisil): The side effects are normally mild and do not last long.
+They may include diarrhea and nausea.
 People with a history of liver disease should not take terbinafine.

-Anti-fungal shampoos - help prevent the spread of ringworm and may speed up recovery, but they do not cure it.
+Anti-fungal shampoos: These help prevent the spread of ringworm and may speed up recovery, but they do not cure it.

 If symptoms are severe, or if they cover a large area of the body and do not respond to OTC medications, the doctor may prescribe a prescription-strength topical medication.